Eldfin/SLIFOX/README.md

     Can be "single", "neighbor", "pli", "significance" or "random".
     "single" will only return a combination if there is only one possible (no sorting).
     "neighbor" will sort the possible peak pair combinations by neighbouring peak pairs.
-    "pli" will sort the possible peak pair combinations by given 3d-pli measurement data.
+    "pli" will sort by given 3d-pli measurement data by brute forcing single retardations.
+    "pli_theory" will sort by 3d-pli based on fitted heuristic formulas.
     "significance" will sort the peak pair combinations by direction significance.
     "random" will sort the peak pair combinations randomly.
     Can also be a list containing multiple methods that are used in order.